Michigan Stadium: Construction and early years

 Prior to playing at Michigan Stadium, Michigan played its games at Ferry Field, which at its peak could seat 40,000 people.
 Fielding Yost recognized the need for a larger stadium after original expansions to Ferry Field proved to be too small, and persuaded the regents to build a permanent stadium in 1926.
-Fashioned after the Yale Bowl, the original stadium was built with a capacity of 72,000.
-However, at Yost's urging, temporary bleachers were added at the top of the stadium, increasing capacity to 82,000.
+Fashioned after the Yale Bowl, the original stadium was built with a capacity of 72,000, though Yost originally wanted to have a capacity of 140,000.
+At Yost's urging, temporary bleachers were added at the top of the stadium, increasing capacity to 82,000.

 On October 1, 1927, Michigan played Ohio Wesleyan in the first game at Michigan Stadium, prevailing easily, 33–0.
 The new stadium was then formally dedicated three weeks later in a contest against Ohio State on October 22.
 Michigan had spoiled the formal dedication of Ohio Stadium in Columbus five years earlier and was victorious again, besting the Buckeyes 21–0 before a standing-room-only crowd of 84,401.
 In 1930, electronic scoreboards were installed, making the stadium the first in the United States to use them to keep the official game time.

+Post-WWII

 In 1956, the addition of a press box raised the stadium's official capacity to 101,001.
 The one "extra seat" in Michigan Stadium is said to be reserved for Fritz Crisler, athletic director at the time.
 Since then, all official Michigan Stadium capacity figures have ended in "-01", although the extra seat's location is not specified.

 Before 1968, Michigan Stadium maintained a policy of "No women or children allowed on the field".
 Sara Krulwich, now a photojournalist for The New York Times, was the first woman on the field.
 Longtime radio announcer Bob Ufer dubbed Michigan Stadium "The hole that Yost dug, Crisler paid for, Canham carpeted, and Schembechler fills every cotton-pickin' Saturday afternoon".
 Since November 8, 1975, the stadium has held over 100,000 fans for every home game (the Indiana University contest on October 25, 1975 attracted "only" 93,857 fans).—and 24 of the 25 most attended NCAA games are at the stadium.
 Michigan Stadium's size is not wholly apparent from the outside as most of the seats are below ground level.

-Modern era
+By the mid-1980s, Michigan Stadium had become known by the nickname "The Big House", with Keith Jackson credited for popularizing the nickname.